cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 5A.
 The user does not accept the default standup questions.
 	1. User supplies his custome standup questions.
 	2. Use case returns to step 6.

+6A.
+The user selects a different report delivery method.
+	1. User selects email.
+	2. Use case returns to step 9.

+8A.
+The user selects a non-existent channel or the bot is not a member of the specified channel.
+	1. The user is prompted to first add the bot to the channel, and supply a valid channel name again.
+	2. Use case returns to step 7.

 #### 2) Standup session with a user

 Preconditions: It's time for starting the standup.

 Normal flow:
-1. Whatbot will inform the user that the standup has started.
+1. Whatbot will inform the user that the standup window has started.
 2. Whatbot will offer the user 3 options i.e 'START', 'SNOOZE' and 'IGNORE'.
 3. User clicks on the 'START' button.
 4. Whatbot will ask a question.